Upgrade Your Interiors with Quartz: The 2025 Designer's Favorite

 1. Finish Matters: The finish of your quartz also plays a crucial role in the overall aesthetic.

-• Polished: The classic choice, offering a high-gloss, reflective surface that enhances light and provides a luxurious feel.
+• Polished: A classic finish with a glossy, reflective surface that enhances light and adds a luxurious touch.

-• Honed/Matte: A softer, non-reflective finish that offers a contemporary, understated elegance and can feel incredibly tactile.
+• Honed/Matte: A soft, non-reflective finish that delivers contemporary elegance and a smooth, tactile feel.

-• Textured: Some newer quartz options offer subtle textures, adding another dimension of visual and tactile interest.
+• Textured: Modern quartz options with subtle textures that create extra visual and tactile interest.

 1. Thickness and Edge Profiles: Quartz slabs typically come in 2cm and 3cm thicknesses.